 9. When your doctor tests your strength and tells you to move a muscle, do the opposite of what he tells you.
 If he tells you to pull against him, push in the opposite direction.
 If he tells you to pull your toes toward your nose, shake your legs back and forth.

 10. When your doctor tells you to close your eyes and touch your nose, keep your eyes open and touch your nose.
-When he tells you that you have to keep your eyes closed, close your eyes, slowly move your finger toward your nose, then touch the top of your head or some other body part.
+When he tells you that you have to keep your eyes closed, close your eyes, slowly move your finger toward your nose, and then touch the top of your head or some other body part.

 11. When your doctor tells you to stand and try to balance on one leg, just sit there and look at him like you don’t understand what he’s saying.
 Then stand up and hold onto the bed or the wall while lifting one of your feet.
 Keep doing it even when your doctor tells you not to.